-The Loan Loan Participation Program are available to qualified businesses that demonstrate adequate historical and/or proposed cash flow coverage and other credit underwriting metrics.
+The Loan Participation Program is available to qualified businesses that demonstrate adequate historical and/or proposed cash flow coverage and other credit underwriting metrics.
 However, these transactions will be undertaken to help mitigate any perceived credit weaknesses by the Partnering Lender.

 I am small business seeking financing.
 Can I apply directly to EFI for a loan or a grant under the SSBCI Program?

 No. The SSBCI program does not offer grants or direct loans.
 It provides loans and/or loan participations to commercial lenders, credit unions and Certified Development Finance Institutions (CDFIs) that extend credit to small businesses in Florida.
 If you are pursuing financing for a small business, you should contact a local lender in your area and discuss your financing needs and, if needed, apply for a small business loan.

 An SSBCI Loan Participation permits the purchase of a portion (up to 50%) of the loan originated by the lender, facilitating the loan by reducing the lender’s credit risk.
 The following are the typical terms: